 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Skagway is generally considered to be a blue-collar town.
-36.10% of the Skagway workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Skagway, you'll notice that it is more blue-collar than most other communities in America.
+36.10% of Skagway’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Skagway is a town of managers, sales and office workers and service providers.
 There are especially a lot of people living in Skagway who work in management occupations (18.05%), office and administrative support (9.74%) and sales jobs (8.63%).

 Setting & Lifestyle